 But by December 1914, harmony seemed anything but possible.
 It was the dawn of the First World war.
 European nations were trying to draw new, dark red lines on the world’s map, expanding and defending their borders.
 A generation of youth were enlisted to fight “for God and country.”
 Naive boys kissed their mother goodbye one last time to go off on an adventure that everyone believed would be over by Christmas.
 But by Christmas Eve, 1914, barely four months into the war, over one million of those young men had been killed.

 The First World War was unlike any the world had seen.
 With the advances in science and industry came a host of new tactics and technologies designed to make destruction more efficient.
 The capacity to preserve life was met with a disproportionate capacity to destroy life.
-The unprecedented volume and pace of modern munitions could easily turn seconds of battlefield exposure into hundreds of casualties on both sides.
+The unprecedented volume and pace of modern munitions could easily turn seconds of battlefield exposure into hundreds, even thousands, of casualties on both sides.
 Approaching the battlefield proved to be as dangerous as moving behind enemy lines.
 There was virtually no way in and no way out.

 Prior to this era, shelter was simply a matter of distance.
 Battlefields generally formed along the borders of two opposing sides.
 These strips of land were recognized by both sides as “enemy lines,” the place you go to fight, certainly not to go to bed.
 Rest and refuge were found as far away as possible.
 But the horizontal war rhythms of fight and flight, advance and evacuate, would simply no longer work in the 20th century.
 Waves of soldiers were overwhelmed by the constant flood of firepower.
 The only way to get close enough to kill without inevitably being killed was to stay close—and to lay low.
 So early on in the war, field commanders learned that digging down was the only way to take survive the advent of modern machine guns.
 The shovel became the greatest weapon for national defense.
 And so began the era of trench warfare.